The Compliance Officer's EU AI Act Survival Guide

 Change Management

 Any significant change to a high-risk AI system may require updated documentation, re-testing, and potentially a new conformity assessment.
-Build change management triggers into your governance process.
+Build change management triggers into your governance process so nothing slips through.

 Audit Readiness